bizhishui/bizhishui.github.io/_posts/2017-01-11-Install-Security-Updates-Automatically.md

 One of the critical needs of a Linux system is to be kept up to date with the latest security patches available for the corresponding distribution.

-In this note, setting for Ubuntu-like and CentOS-like systems are presented.
+In this note, settings for Ubuntu- and CentOS-like systems are presented.

+### Debian/Ubuntu

+### RHEL/CentOS